derfshaya/zetachain-api/README.md

   /socket.io/1/
 ```

-Bitcoin network events published are:
+zetacoin network events published are:
 'tx': new transaction received from network.
 Data will be a app/models/Transaction object.
 Sample output:
 ```